quantiota/SKA-quantitative-finance/sample_data/README.md

 * During price uptrends (see bottom plot), the transitions with highest frequency are **neutral→bull** and **bull→neutral**.
 * **Persistent “bull→bull” transitions are rare!** (As confirmed in the legend.)
 * SKA’s entropy-driven, trade-by-trade visualization makes this market regime cycling explicit—revealing a universal information-processing law of market behavior.

-The same cycling phenomenon is observed during downtrends, where rapid alternation between **neutral→bear** and **bear→neutral** transitions dominates the price movement.
+* The same cycling phenomenon is observed during downtrends, where rapid alternation between **neutral→bear** and **bear→neutral** transitions dominates the price movement.

->This empirical result powerfully reinforces the foundation of the SKA entropy definition.
+> **Empirical foundation:**
-The fact that the learned regime transitions—derived purely from entropy dynamics—are so closely aligned with actual price evolution demonstrates that SKA’s information-theoretic approach captures the true underlying structure of market behavior.
+> This result powerfully reinforces the SKA entropy definition.

->In other words:
+> The learned regime transitions—derived purely from entropy dynamics—align so closely with price evolution that SKA’s information-theoretic approach clearly captures the *true underlying structure* of market behavior.
-SKA’s entropy isn’t just a mathematical construct.
-It describes real, observable laws that govern how markets process information and evolve over time.
+> In other words, SKA’s entropy is not just a mathematical construct—it describes real, observable laws that govern how markets process information and evolve.

 ## Background: Markov Chain and Regime-Switching Models